skywarpy/NPHC-assessment/README.md

 ## POST Requests - POSTing Employees to API
 URL for POST mapping is http://localhost:8080/users/.
 All fields must be present to POST without errors.

-### Example of a complete employee json object, no fields missing:
+### Example of a complete employee JSON object, no fields missing:
 {
     "id":"e0011",
     "name":"Nymphadora Tonks",